TediusTimmy/SoundEngine/README.md

 The song at the front of the queue can be looped using `TD_SOUND::Venue::getInstance().toggleLoop()`.
 Also, you can install a callback for when the last song in the queue ends: `TD_SOUND::Venue::getInstance().addMusicCallback()`.
 The called function takes no arguments and will not return anything.

+### Example Program

+To get the example program to work, copy any of the examples in the SampleMusic directory and put it in the same directory as the compiled program.
+Then, rename it "Music.txt".
+None of that music is mine.
+I didn't create any of it.
+I'm just using it as an example of what the engine is capable of.

 Music Macro Language
 --------------------